 Chilean Sign Language

-[kuz] Peine, Socaire (Salar de Atacama), and Caspana.
+[kuz] Antofagasta region: El Loa province; Caspana, Peine, and Socaire (Salar de Atacama).
 No known L1 speakers.
-A few located in 1949 and since by anthropologists.
 Ethnic population: 21,000 (2002 census).
 Status: 9 (Dormant).
-Alternate Names: Atacameño, Likanantaí, Lipe, Ulipe Dialects: Classified as Macro-Chibchan.
-Classification: Language isolate
+Recognized language (1993, (Indigenous Peoples) Law No. 19.253).
+Alternate Names: Atacameño, Likanantaí, Lipe, Ulipe.
+Dialects: None known.
+Classified as Macro-Chibchan.
+Classification: Language isolate.

-[rap] Easter Island, 3,800 km from Chile, 4,000 km from Tahiti.
-Also in French Polynesia, United States.
-2,400 in Chile (Wurm 2007).
-2,200 on Easter Island; 200 to 300 on Chile mainland, Tahiti, and the United States.
-Population total all countries: 2,600.
-Ethnic population: 4,650 (2002 census).
+[rap] Valparaíso region: Easter Island, 3,800 km from Chile, 4,000 km from Tahiti.
+1,000 (2016 R. Weber).
+Ethnic population: 5,000 (Kieviet 2016).
+Approximately 3,600 on Easter Island.
 Status: 6b (Threatened).
-Alternate Names: Easter Island, Pascuense, Rapanui Dialects: Lexical similarity: 64% with Hawaiian [haw], Mangareva [mrv], and Rarotongan [rar]; 63% with Marquesan [mrq]; 62% with Tahitian [tah] and Tuamotuan [pmt].
-Classification: Austronesian, Malayo-Polynesian, Central-Eastern Malayo-Polynesian, Eastern Malayo-Polynesian, Oceanic, Central-Eastern Oceanic, Remote Oceanic, Central Pacific, East Fijian-Polynesian, Polynesian, Nuclear, East, Rapanui
+Recognized language (1993, (Indigenous Peoples) Law No. 19.253).
+Alternate Names: Easter Island, Rapanui.
+Dialects: None known.
+Lexical similarity: 64% with Hawaiian [haw], Mangareva [mrv], and Rarotongan [rar]; 63% with Marquesan [mrq]; 62% with Tahitian [tah] and Tuamotuan [pmt].
+Classification: Austronesian, Malayo-Polynesian, Central-Eastern Malayo-Polynesian, Eastern Malayo-Polynesian, Oceanic, Central-Eastern Oceanic, Remote Oceanic, Central Pacific, East Fijian-Polynesian, Polynesian, Nuclear, East, Rapanui.